 Don’t ask me about technical terms because really, who needs them for a few hours of relaxed fishing?

 After a good throw, we let the line rest in the water to lure some fish while Martin told me more about the lake, his plans after high school and how he never wants to leave Zillertal.
-We chatted about the Austrian school system, the mountains, how climate change is affection Austrian winters and much more.
+We chatted about the Austrian school system, the mountains, how climate change is affecting winters in Austria and much more.

 The 12 years of age difference between us didn’t seem to matter much and I was glad to have a companion while the line refused to show a sign of life.